-Ground transportation companies operate in a wide variety of fields, including commercial vehicles, recreational and specialty, automobiles and rail transportation.
+Ground transportation companies in Québec operate in a wide variety of fields, including commercial vehicles, recreational and specialty vehicles, automobiles, rail transportation and electric mobility.

 Many hybrid vehicles and specialized electric vehicles are now manufactured in Québec:

 By investing heavily in postsecondary education, Quebec has expanded access and achieved one of the highest graduation rates in OECD countries.
 Companies can draw from an impressive pool of qualified engineers, with over 60,000 among the ranks of the Ordre des ingénieurs du Québec alone.

 Since Québec’s transportation industry boasts major innovative players in a number of key sectors, collaborative efforts are easier to initiate, encouraging the development of cutting-edge solutions.
 One example is

 Dassault Systèmes , which has developed a 3D modelling platform that allows manufacturers to create virtual prototypes of vehicle parts before undertaking their actual design.
 In this way, they are able to design parts that integrate seamlessly with each other and create high-performance vehicles to meet a broad spectrum of market needs.